spokestack/spokestack.io/content/docs/Design/tips-for-designing-visual-output.md

 - Be consistent with placement.
 - If your app has a touch-to-talk button, consider including your listening animation here.

-## Signal that the app is no longer listening
+## Signal That the App Is No Longer Listening

 It’s important to separate the voice assistant _feature_ of an app from the app itself.
 The voice assistant can control the app, but it only does so at the behest of the user.
 The only thing it does autonomously is stop actively listening after a pre-set timeout.
 With this in mind, here are some considerations: